 While it’s easy to get caught up in servicing your current customer deals, don’t overlook asking your customers about their future product plans and where they see opportunities or competition.
 In discussing their “product roadmaps,” you’ll likely learn that they’re looking at new products and/or new ways to innovate with their existing products.

 One of the foundational aspects of Industry 4.0 is the ability to connect virtually anything to the Internet.
 Did you know that GE Aircraft already takes in more real-time data from airplanes than the pilots at the controls?
 This power has extraordinary implications for a wide range of industries.
 We’re already seeing cars that identify when they need service.
 Homes that can spot and deal with electrical or plumbing problems.
-Industrial products that can spot a component failure before it brings down the system.
+Industrial products can spot a component failure before it brings down the system.
 Equipment that can repair itself.

 If your customers are planning new, internet connectable products, now is the time to know.
 There may be specific areas of technology in which you need to invest, so you can continue to grow your supplier-customer relationship.